Achievement & Best Paper Awards

 Nominate Now

-William A. Owens was best known for his extensive theoretical and applied work on biodata conducted at Iowa State, Purdue, and, primarily, at Georgia.
+The Scholarly Achievement Award honors William A. Owens who was best known for his extensive theoretical and applied work on biodata conducted at Iowa State University, Purdue University, and, primarily, at the University of Georgia.
 For that work, as well as a broad range of other research, he received SIOP’s Distinguished Scientific Contributions Award.
 He was a past president of SIOP and a Fellow of SIOP and APA.
-He and his wife Barbara established this award and helped create the SIOP Foundation.
+He and his wife Barbara established this award and helped create the SIOP Foundation..

 Nomination Guidelines

-• Nominations may be submitted by any member of SIOP, including students.
+• Nominations may be submitted by any SIOP member.
 Self-nominations are welcome.

-• Only publications with a print publication date in the previous calendar year are eligible for the award.
+• Only publications with a print publication date in the previous calendar year (2023) are eligible for the award.
+Online first publication dates should not be used in determining a publication’s eligibility for this award (with the exception of journals that are only published online).

 • Publications having multiple authors are acceptable.
 At least one author must be a SIOP member.

-• If applicable, the names of all participants must be entered during the online nomination/application process.
-Please ensure that all participants in your nomination have current information in their siop.org profiles.
-All nonmembers should create an account at siop.org (creating accounts is not equivalent to applying for membership)
+• If there are multiple authors, the names of each author must be entered during the online nomination process.
+Please ensure that all authors in your nomination have current information in their siop.org profiles.
+All nonmembers should create an account at siop.org (creating accounts is not equivalent to applying for membership).

 • A nomination letter should address how the publication meets the evaluation criteria noted below.